-The projector beeps twice, the lamp turns off, and the power light turns orange.
+The projector beeps twice, the lamp turns off, and the Status light turns off.

 Note: With Epson's Instant Off technology, there is no cool-down period so you can pack up the projector for transport right away (if necessary).